 therapy, such as using generic drugs, and only includes more

 costly medications if deemed medically necessary).
 This data is

-found on the 4th column of the Plan Results
+found on the 4th column of the Plan Results page.
+It may

-the plan to overcome any restrictions noted.
+overcome any restrictions noted.

 If you have any questions, try calling the drug plan